 Dirty:Dirty art by Mugi Takei prose and poetry by 53 writers (Jaded Ibis Press, 2015), The Sixth Surface: Steven Holl Lights the Nelson-Atkins Museum (Topo/graphis Press, 2007), Family Gatherings (Outrider Press, 2003), A Kiss is Still A Kiss (Outrider Press, 2001), A Kiss is Still A Kiss (Outrider Press, 2001)

-Abramelin, Chouteau Review, Interview, Janus, Literary Juice, New Letters, The Illuminata, Thorny Locust, Unlikely Stories
+Abramelin, Chouteau Review, Interview, Janus, Literary Juice, New Letters, The Illuminata, The Legendary, Thorny Locust, Unlikely Stories

 2004 TallGrass Writers Guild Winner of First Place in Prose Fiction for novel excerpt [CRASH DUMMIES] awarded at Chicago Printers Row Book Fair June 6, published in THINGS THAT GO BUMP IN THE NIGHT—[$500];

 1978 Samuel Robins Prize Winner

 Don Quixote by Cervantes; Edith Grossman, Translator, Max Havelaar by Multatuli [Eduard Douwes Dekker], Java: Pearl of the East by S. J. Higginson, The Way of Life According to Laotzu: An American Version by Witter Bynner, Translator, Lord Jim by Joseph Conrad

 Under the Volcano